Stochastic Constrained DRO with a Complexity Independent of Sample Size: Introduction

 where $\w$ denotes the model parameter, $\mathcal W$ is closed convex set, $\Delta_n=\{\p\in\R^n: \sum_{i=1}^n p_i =1, p_i\geq 0\}$ denotes a $n$-dimensional simplex, $\ell_i(\w)$ denotes a loss function on the $i$-th data, $D(\p, \mathbf 1/n)=\sum_{i=1}^np_i\log(p_in)$ represents the Kullback–Leibler (KL) divergence measure between $\p$ and uniform probabilities $\mathbf 1/n\in\R^{n}$, and $\rho$ is the constraint parameter, and $\lambda_0>0$ is a small constant.
 A small KL regularization on $\p$ is added to ensure the objective in terms of $\w$ is smooth for deriving fast convergence.

 There are several reasons for considering the above constrained DRO problem.
 First, existing dual-free algorithms are not satisfactory~\citep{qi2021online,jin2021non,levy2020large,NEURIPS2021_b986700c}.
 They are either restricted to problems with no additional constraints on the dual variable $\p$ except for the simplex constraint ~\citep{qi2021online,jin2021non}, or restricted to convex analysis or have a requirement on the batch size that depends on accuracy level~\citep{levy2020large,NEURIPS2021_b986700c}.
 Second, the Kullback–Leibler divergence measure is a more natural metric for measuring the distance between two distributions than other divergence measures, e.g., Euclidean distance.
-Third, compared with KL-regularized DRO problem {without constraints}, the above KL-constrained DRO formulation allows it to automatically decide a proper regularization effect that depends on the optimal solution by tuning the constraint upper bound $\rho$.
-The question to be addressed is the following:
+Third, compared with the KL-regularized DRO problem {without constraints}, the above KL-constrained DRO formulation allows it to automatically decide a proper regularization effect that depends on the optimal solution by tuning the constraint upper bound $\rho$.
+In other words, solving the constrained DRO with $\rho$ offers the capability of optimizing the temperature parameter $\lambda$ in Eq.
+(2), which corresponds to the log-sum-exponential form with a temperature parameter $\lambda$ is widely used in many ML/AI methods, e.g., constrastive self-supervised learning ~\citep{yuan2022provable, qiu2023not}.
+Empirical studies have demonstrated that selecting an appropriate value for $\lambda$ is crucial for achieving good performance \citep{goel2022cyclip, li2021align, radford2021learning}.
+Therefore, solving the constrained distributionally robust optimization problem provides the added advantage of identifying an optimal temperature during the training process.